ywyeo1/medicalhumanitiesmusic/lim_seokhyeon.md

 > *[Silenced](ryu_seungwon.md)* likewise employs music to portray the pain of hearing-impaired individuals, though through a more somber, orchestral approach.
 Both works demonstrate how sound—or its intentional absence—can reflect emotional distance and highlight the importance of empathy and social awareness.
 >
 > <img src="./lim_seokhyeon_img.JPG" alt="image depicting hearing loss" style="width:50%;" />

+The piece I would like to have played at my funeral is Nuvole Bianche by ["Ludovico Einaudi"](https://youtu.be/4VR-6AS0-l4?si=5ow36NuWofA842H_).
+This composition carries deep emotion within a quiet and restrained atmosphere, which I feel closely reflects my own nature.
+I tend to approach life with rational thinking rather than openly expressing my emotions, and I try to maintain a sense of thoughtfulness in my relationships with others.
+I believe this music resonates with the quiet sincerity and depth that lie beneath the surface of who I am.

+A funeral is a time when people gather to quietly share in remembrance and farewell.
+I believe this piece suits that atmosphere perfectly.
+Rather than provoking overwhelming sadness, it gently invites reflection on a life once lived, offering a sense of peace to those who remain.
+Through this music, I hope to be remembered with warmth and tranquility in my final farewell.